 Change is essential to meet the challenges ahead and successfully shift the balance of care from hospitals to the community.
 This involves empowering people to manage their own care needs with support, allowing acute hospitals to focus their resources on those that requiring hospital-level care.
-The emphasis is on supporting more people at home or in other community when it is safe and appropriate to do so.
+The emphasis is on supporting more people at home or in other community settings when it is safe and appropriate to do so.

-The six HSCPs in the Greater Glasgow and Clyde area, with our partners in the acute sector, and with people, communities and the third and independent sectors, are committed to delivering on shared aspirations for Unscheduled Care and are currently revisiting and refreshing our shared strategic commitments, aligned to the following themes:
+The six HSCPs in the Greater Glasgow and Clyde area, with our partners in the acute sector, and with people, communities and the third and independent sectors, are committed to delivering on the aspirations set out the NHSGGC Unscheduled Care Commissioning Plan.